Nichkhun: 2021–present: Hollywood debut

 In 2021, Nichkhun and Hwang Chan-sung made special cameo appearances in Vincenzo to support their bandmate Ok Taec-yeon.
-He also featured in the single "How Cute Is This?" (น่ารักอะไรเบอร์นี้) by Thai pop star Saksit Vejsupaporn, his first time rapping in Thai, but was unable to participate in the music video as tightened COVID-related restrictions prevented him from returning to Thailand.
+He also featured in the single "How Cute Is This?" (น่ารักอะไรเบอร์นี้) by Thai pop star Saksit Vejsupaporn, his first time rapping in Thai, but he was unable to participate in the music video as tightened COVID-related restrictions prevented him from returning to Thailand.
 From 2021 to 2022, Nichkhun appeared on the second season of the Chinese survival show Shine!
 Super Brothers as one of twenty-one contestants.

 In 2022, CJ Major Entertainment's horror movie Cracked starring Nichkhun released after repeated delays in production due to the COVID-19 pandemic.
 Nichkhun then starred in the Viu Thailand original series Finding the Rainbow as one of three protagonists, alongside Sushar Manaying and Itthipat Thanit.
 His role as Thai-American businessman Wilson won critical acclaim and he was nominated for the Best Supporting Actor Award at the 2023 Asia Contents Awards & Global OTT Awards.

 Nichkhun starred in the Hollywood film The Modelizer, a romantic comedy directed by Keoni Waxman, alongside Byron Mann, Rayssa Bratillieri, Dominika Kachlik, and Kenneth Tsang.
 It was filmed on location in Hong Kong.
 Originally titled Hong Kong Love Story, it was renamed The Modelizer and released through Vertical Entertainment on July 14, 2023.

 On December 30, 2023, Nichkhun held a fan meeting in Bangkok titled Nichkhun Fan Meeting in Bangkok "Happy Khun Year".
 On April 27, 2024, Nichkhun held his first fan meeting in Jakarta titled No.624: Nichkhun Fan Meeting in Jakarta.
 In 2025, Nichkhun appeared on the Thai variety show School Lunch Attack: It's MEP Time! as the leader of the cast.
-Nichkhun has also been cast in various Korean golfing variety shows, starting with the Netflix program Birdie Boys in 2022.
-In 2024, he was a cast member in the golfing show To Die For.
-In 2025, he returned for the second season of To Die For, this time accompanied by his bandmate Hwang Chan-sung.

 Other activities

 Despite being mostly based in South Korea, Nichkhun has continued to support various charitable causes in Thailand.
-He was appointed “Friend of UNICEF” on April 9, 2013 and participated in fundraising campaigns and field visits.
+He was appointed "Friend of UNICEF" on April 9, 2013 and participated in fundraising campaigns and field visits.
 In 2015, he was awarded a recognition plaque from UNICEF Thailand for his work.